Table of Contents

 Downsides?
 Your dog needs to weigh at least 8 pounds.
 Also, there were some reports of the collar activating with sneezes, whines, and yawns, so the microphone is a TINY bit sensitive.

 Uncomfortable with even citronella?
 PetSafe has an option for you.
 Their bark detection technology filters outside noise from your dog’s barking, ensuring proper behavior correction.
-You can choose from citronella or unscented cartridges (dogs don’t like being sprayed, in general).
+You can choose from citronella or unscented cartridges (dogs don’t like getting sprayed, in general).
 Each cartridge holds 30-40 sprays, and the refill cans are good for 300-400 sprays.
 The collar is adjustable up to 22 inches.
 Best of all, the entire design’s 100% waterproof, letting your dog enjoy normal outdoor activities.

 The downsides?
 The weight range is 8-55 pounds.
 And, again, reports of overly sensitive triggering (movement, yawning) came in.
 However, some owners claimed loosening the collar a little corrected the problem.